containrrr/shepherd/README.md

 You can enable notifications on service update with apprise, using the [apprise microservice](https://github.com/djmaze/apprise-microservice) and the `APPRISE_SIDECAR_URL` variable.
 See the file [docker-compose.apprise.yml](docker-compose.apprise.yml) for an example.

+You can enable old image autocleaning on service update by setting the `IMAGE_AUTOCLEAN_LIMIT` variable.

 Example:

     docker service create --name shepherd \